Michael Lewis (wide receiver)

 Michael Lee Lewis (born November 14, 1971) is an American former professional football player who is the team ambassador of the New Orleans Saints of the National Football League (NFL).
 He played as a wide receiver and return specialist, earning first-team All-Pro honors and a Pro Bowl selection as a returner in 2002.

 Lewis did not play college football, and was signed by the Louisiana Bayou Beast in 1998.
 He was also a member of the New Orleans Thunder, New Jersey Red Dogs, Philadelphia Eagles, New Orleans Saints, San Francisco 49ers and New Orleans VooDoo.

-Early years
+Early life

 Lewis graduated from Grace King High School in Metairie, Louisiana in 1990.
 Despite being a promising athlete, Lewis only played football during his freshman year before quitting to help his family with their rough financial situation by getting a job.
 He became a father during his senior year of high school and chose to focus on supporting his newborn child instead of playing football or going to college.